I need a check on myself

 - firearm licensing.

-- In order to submit a police check, you will need to contact an ACIC accredited body or an Australian police agency who can submit a police check on your behalf.
+- To submit a police check, you need to contact an ACIC accredited body or an Australian police agency who can submit a police check on your behalf.

 - The linkage process might take place in-person or through an on-line digital communications tool (such as webcam).
-The accredited body or police agency verify your identity.
+The accredited body or police agency then verifies your identity.

 See How the service works for more information.